 An accounting is a summary of all assets remaining in the estate, the income received, debt and tax payments made, and the proposed distribution of assets to the beneficiaries.
 In many cases, the executor can take an informal accounting approach which only requires a general summary to be sent to the beneficiaries that does not need to be filed with the court.

-They must have each beneficiary sign a Refunding Bond and Release form and file them with the court.
-The form indicates that the beneficiaries agree with the proposed distribution and releases the executor from any liability or claim related to said distribution.[19]
+They must have each beneficiary sign a Refunding Bond & Release form and file it with the court.
+The form indicates that the beneficiaries agree with the proposed distribution and release the executor from any liability or claim related to said distribution.[19]

 8. Formal Accounting (If Applicable)